Auto parts manufacturer bringing 630 jobs, millions of dollars to Bulloch County

 STATESBORO, Ga.
-(WSAV) – Yesterday, Governor Brian P. Kemp announced in a press release that Joon Georgia, Inc., an automotive parts manufacturer, will create 630 new jobs and invest $317 million in Bulloch County.
+(WSAV) – On Monday, Gov. Brian Kemp announced in a press release that Joon Georgia, Inc., an automotive parts manufacturer, will create 630 new jobs and invest $317 million in Bulloch County.

 Joon Georgia’s new facility will be located at Bruce Yawn Commerce Park, near Statesboro and in close proximity to the Port of Savannah.
 With connections to the port, both Hyundai and Joon Georgia will be able to access global markets quickly and efficiently.